JonAbrams/SpaceAce/README.md

 If `null` is returned from a space that is a list item, then the space is removed from the list it is in.

-`doAction` is generally called when being passed to an event handler, the event is passed in as the second parameter, useful for calling `preventDefault()` or for figuring out the key that was pressed for keyboard events.
+`doAction` is generally called with a function when being passed to an event handler, the event is passed in as the second parameter, useful for calling `preventDefault()` or for figuring out the key that was pressed for keyboard events.

 e.g. Given the following React component:
 ```jsx